Data Profiling for Assets > Introduction to data profiling

 •Value frequencies and outliers

-After you run a profile, you can perform the following actions:
+After you run a profiling task, you can perform the following actions:

 •View historical and latest profile results.